Dealing With a Custody Battle tips

 Parents going through a divorce will need to prepare for a custody battle.
 There are several issues to resolve in a divorce and child custody disputes are one of the most difficult for the parents and children.
 In the past, it was common for the mother to gain custody and for the father to provide child support.
-Recently, it has become more common for fathers to win custody disputes equal to mothers.
+Recently, it has become more common for fathers to win custody battle equal to mothers.
 Courts aren’t so much concerned about assigning custody based on gender identification, rather their primary goal is to rule in favor of the child’s best interest.
 In the state of Michigan, there are a number of distinct factors that weigh in on the determination of what is in the best interest of the child and who will ultimately get custody.
-If you are a parent dealing with a custody battle, The Law Office of Jack L. Jaffe is here to offer you valuable advice.
+If you are a parent fighting a custody battle, The Law Office of Jack L. Jaffe is here to offer you valuable custody battle tips for winning a custody battle.

 Prepare for the Custody Dispute